Chris Brown ‘Isn’t Surprised’ His Ex, Rihanna, Wants Children In The Future, Report Says

-Chris Brown reportedly has his own feelings about Rihanna planning to have to be a mother soon.
+Chris Brown reportedly has his own feelings about Rihanna planning to be a mother soon.

 The Inquisitr previously shared that Rihanna recently told British Vogue that she would like to have children within the next 10 years.
 The 32-year-old songstress told the publication that she has a strong desire to be a mother, even if she has them on her own.

 According to Hollywood Life, Brown is well aware that Rihanna is possibly planning to start her own family.
-The outlet reports that although the two haven’t been together in about eight years, he reportedly feels that she would be more than qualified to have children.
+The outlet reports that although the two haven’t been together for over eight years, he reportedly feels that she would be more than qualified to have children.

 “Chris isn’t surprised whatsoever that Rihanna wants several kids and he thinks she would make a wonderful mother,” an insider shared.
 “Anything Rihanna has ever put her mind to, she’s always accomplished so if that is something she sees for herself then there’s no doubt she’ll follow through.
 As long as she’s happy then that’s all that matters and she deserves all the happiness in the world just like everybody else.”

 Rihanna and Brown dated between the years 2007 and 2012.
 The couple briefly reconnected while Brown was dating Karrueche Tran around the same time.
 Since the two artists parted ways, Brown has had his own little family.

 The “Take You Down” singer’s ex, Nia Guzman, gave birth to their daughter, Royalty, in 2014.
-Brown also welcomed another child, Aeko, back in November 2019.
+Brown also welcomed another child, Aeko, in November of 2019.
 The singer had Aeko with another ex, model Ammika Harris.

 View this post on Instagram